 There are three ways to enjoy music provided by Apple Music: Student, Individual, and Family.
 Individual membership of Apple Music starts at $9.99 per month, which gives you access to the full Apple Music library, recommendations and radio stations.
 With a Family Membership, families of up to six people can stream any of Apple Music songs at $14.99 per month.
 If you're a student at a degree-granting university or college, you can subscribe at the discounted rate of $4.99 per month.

-New member will be able to make a free trial for three months.
+The new member will be able to make a free trial for three months.
 The membership is automatically updated at the end of the trial period and will be charged monthly until you turn off automatic updates in your account settings.
-If you do not want to continue, you need to disable the auto-renew right now.
+If you do not want to continue, you need to disable the auto-renew manually right now.

 It is a super easy job to cancel your Apple Music membership.
-On iOS devices, simply open the Settings app.
-Tap iTunes & App Store, then tap your Apple ID at the top of the screen and choose View Apple ID.
+On iOS devices, simply open the Settings app, tap iTunes & App Store, then tap your Apple ID at the top of the screen and choose View Apple ID.
 You can now choose Subscriptions and update your membership.
-On Mac and PC, you can access your account information in iTunes by choosing Account > View My Account.
+On Mac and PC, you can access your account information in iTunes by locating to Account > View My Account.
 Then click the Manage link next to Subscriptions in the Settings section.
-From here you can update or cancel your membership.
+Here you can update or cancel your membership.

-After cancelling Apple Music membership, any streaming music you've added to your library from the Apple Music catalog will no longer be playable, and you'll no longer be able to search through the streaming catalog or play custom playlists.
+After canceling Apple Music membership, any streaming music you've added to your library from the Apple Music catalog will no longer be playable, and you'll no longer be able to search through the streaming catalog or play custom playlists.
 (You have thirty days to reinstate your membership if you want to restore these tracks.)
-The ability to add Apple Music content to your library, listen to radio stations, download to listen offline, and receive music suggestions from experts will also be unavailable after cancellation.
+The ability to add Apple Music content to your library, listen to radio stations, download music for offline listening, and receive music suggestions from experts will also be unavailable after cancellation.

 Basically, any streaming music you've added or downloaded to your library from the Apple Music catalog is not available to enjoy after cancelling subscription.
-But if you save the songs downloaded from Apple Music in the regular MP3, AAC format during the period of the subscription, you can enjoy Apple Music songs whenever and wherever you want.
+But if you save the songs downloaded from Apple Music in the regular MP3, AAC, FLAC, AIFF, or WAV format during the period of the subscription, you can enjoy Apple Music songs whenever and wherever you want.

 How to Keep Apple Music Songs Playable after Cancelling Subscription >>